What we know about the 16 fake electors charged in Michigan – KION546

 Amy Facchinello, 55, was elected in 2020 as a member of the school board in Grand Blanc, which is a suburb of Flint, Michigan.
 She was previously vice chairwoman of the Genesee County Republican Party.
 CNN previously reported that she has repeatedly promoted QAnon-related material on her social media accounts.

-Mari-Ann Henry, 65, is the treasurer of the 7th Congressional District Republican Committee, according to its website.
-The district includes Michigan’s capital city of Lansing and several surrounding counties.
+Mari-Ann Henry, 65, is the treasurer of the 7th Congressional District Republican Committee, an area that includes Michigan’s capital city of Lansing and several surrounding counties.
+She was formerly the president of the Greater Oakland Republican Club.
+Her attorney, George Brown, said in a statement that her actions in 2020 were “ceremonial” and that the charges are “spurious and unsupported by the facts.”

 Michele Lundgren, 73, was the Republican nominee in 2022 for a Detroit-based seat in the Michigan House of Representatives, but lost the heavily Democratic district in a landslide.
 Regarding the fake electors plot, she told CNN last year, “We were called on the phone, asked if we’d come and support President Trump and sign something, and we all went to Lansing. … We were just told to show up and sign this paper.
 If we had any information about it being untoward or illegal, we would not have done it.”

-Note: This story has been updated with additional information and comment.